JamieMason/phantomjs-test-starter/README.md

 ## Adding new tests

-All test files added to **./spec/unit/unit.runner.js** will run, (I hope to generate this file to avoid this manual step).
+All test files are passed to **./spec/unit/unit.runner.js** by Grunt via a command line argument to phantomjs.

 ## Modified Jasmine 1.3.1